yixuan-cute/notebook/Java/Java.md

 ```

 > Note:
-> &emsp;&emsp;However, convention discourages this form; the brackets identify the array type and should appear with the type designation.
+> &emsp;&emsp;However, convention discourages this form; the brackets **identify the array type and should appear with the type designation**.

 ## 4.2 Creating, Initializing, and Accessing an Array